-Ragu is essentially an Italian meat sauce that’s made with carrots, onion, celery, tomatoes, herbs, wine, and sometimes milk or cream, that’s simmered low and slow until thick and rich.
-So, so satisfying and awesome for a slow cooked Sunday supper when you’ve got some extra time to spend in the kitchen.
+Ragu is an Italian meat sauce that’s includes vegetables, herbs, wine, and sometimes milk or cream, that’s simmered low and slow until thick and rich.
+So, so satisfying and perfect for a slow cooked Sunday supper when you’ve got extra time to spend in the kitchen.

-A plethora of healthy vegetables including minced carrot, celery, and mushrooms are sauteed until tender then simmered with browned ground beef, chicken broth, and, wait for it, store-bought, high-quality marinara sauce for just 10 minutes which results in a hearty ragu that tastes like it’s been simmering for hours.
-Tossed with gluten-free or regular spaghetti and you are off to the races, my friend!
+A plethora of healthy vegetables including minced carrot, celery, and mushrooms are sauteed until tender then simmered with browned ground beef, chicken broth, and store-bought, high-quality marinara sauce for just 10 minutes.
+The result is a hearty ragu that tastes like it’s been simmering for hours, yet will be on the table in just 30 minutes.
+Tossed with gluten-free or regular spaghetti and you’re off to the races!

-Since the ragu already tastes rich and slow cooked from the pre-made marinara sauce, I ditched the wine commonly called for in ragu recipes, and the milk, too.
-I 100% didn’t miss it, plus it means the whole family can enjoy the dish since Lincoln is allergic to dairy and, well, underage.
+Since the ragu already tastes rich and slow cooked from the addition of pre-made marinara sauce, I ditched the wine commonly called for in ragu recipes, and the milk, too.
+I didn’t miss it, plus it means the whole family can enjoy this dish since we have dairy allergies in the house.

-To the bowl of your food processor pulse 1/2 onion that’s been roughly chopped with 3 garlic cloves until minced then add to a large skillet with high sides over medium heat with 2 Tablespoons extra virgin olive oil.
-Saute until the onion is tender, about 5 minutes.
+To the bowl of your food processor pulse 1/2 onion that’s been roughly chopped with 3 garlic cloves until finely minced.
+Add to a large skillet over medium heat with 2 Tablespoons extra virgin olive oil then saute until the onion is tender, about 5 minutes.

 Next add 1lb ground beef (I used 85/15,) season with salt and pepper, then saute until no longer pink, breaking the ground beef up as it cooks.

-Time for the star of the dish – a 24oz jar of store-bought marinara sauce which will make your Ragu taste totally homemade and slow simmered in a fraction of the time.
+Time for the star of the dish – a 24oz jar store-bought marinara sauce which will make your Ragu taste 100% homemade and slow cooked in a fraction of the time.

 Simmer the marinara sauce with 1/2 cup chicken broth for 10 minutes with the lid partially on then stir in 1/4 cup chopped fresh basil.
 Love the pop of fresh flavor the basil brings to the dish.